citizensense/AirKit_Logbook/toolkit_short.md

 *	In the event that dust or bugs get lodged in your sensors, you can power off the device, open the case at the centre and clean it by spraying the sensor opening with canned air.
 *	While you will need to open up the device for cleaning, you should avoid dismantling the electronics as this could present a risk of shock and could interfere with the measurement functioning of the device.
 *	Ensure the Dustbox 2.0 is maintained and in a good state of repair when it is given to you.
-*	Please note that by taking a Dustbox 2.0, you agree to take care of your kit and return it to us when requested.
+*	Please note that if you borrow a Dustbox 2.0, you agree to take care of your kit and return it to us when requested.
-If you are concerned about any changes in the equipment or have any questions about how to maintain it, please contact [info@citizensense.net](mailto:info@citizensense.net).
+If you have any questions about how to maintain the Dustbox 2.0, please contact [info@citizensense.net](mailto:info@citizensense.net).